naggie/sd01/README.md

 # Why?

 There are many service discovery systems out there, most of them are much more complicated than normally required.
-May systems implement a custom UDP broadcast; sd01 is just a standard way to do so, cross-platform.
+Many systems implement a custom UDP broadcast; sd01 is just a standard way to do so, cross-platform.